sjursaa/odin-calculator/README.md

 - TODO: add a change to style.css to check that it loads properly
 - TODO: setup flexbox layout to create a grid for the buttons.
 CSS
 - TODO: implement string to (number operator number) conversion (either in equals eventhandler, operator function or separate function)
+- TODO: implement snarky error message for divide by 0
+- TODO: disable = button for when string lacks all 3 params
+- TODO: call = button function when a second operator is added to the string.

 # Extra credit: